-Pupils in the early years' classes are predominantly EYFS, however, in some cases pupils may remain in their class in older years.
-At Sandon, EYFS pupils are taught in a mixed age primary class based on pupil need.
+At GANF, EYFS pupils are taught in a mixed age KS1 class based on pupil need.

-The following process is in place to ensure children's successful transition to Year 1/ the next stage of their education:
+The following process is in place to ensure children's successful transition to the next stage of their education:

-- Parents are contacted to ensure they know about school procedures, allocation of classes and to voice any concerns they may wish to express. - Pupils often have transition periods in their new class in the summer term to allow an adjustment period before the summer holidays. - Reception and Year 1 staff will meet to discuss each child's development in order to support a smooth transition to Year 1.
+- Parents are contacted to ensure they know about school procedures, allocation of classes and to voice any concerns they may wish to express. - Pupils have transition periods in their new class in the summer term to allow an adjustment period before the summer holidays. - EYFS/ KS1 staff will meet to discuss each child's development to support a smooth transition to the next class.
 The EYFS profile and other relevant information is shared during this meeting.